sous-chefs/openvpn/README.md

 - templates/default/server.up.sh.erb

 The first is the OpenVPN server configuration file.
 Modify to suit your needs for more advanced features of [OpenVPN](http://openvpn.net).
 The second is an `up` script run when OpenVPN starts.
 This is where you can add firewall rules, enable IP forwarding and other OS network settings required for OpenVPN.
 Attributes in the cookbook are provided as defaults, you can add more via the openvpn role if you need them.

-## Using the LWRP

-To create (possibly multiple) "conf" files on a server, use openvpn_conf "name".
-See the conf.rb file in the resources directory to find the supported attributes, or add some of your own.
-If you don't want to use the default "server.conf" from the default recipe, set `node['openvpn']["configure_default_server"]` to false, then use the LWRP to configure as many as you like.

 ## SSL Certificates